stelzinga/MF/Management_Framework.md

 Many Business Functions have considerable overlap.
 For example, Procurement which is strongly concerned with Suppliers has a strong dependency on Legal with regards to the contracts between the Venture and the Suppliers.
 Such overlaps are the case for most Business Functions.

 ### Business Functions & POLC
-As explained earlier, the POLC are Management *Functions* i.e., like a mathematical function they apply a certain logic on some variables to produce some output or deliverable.
+As explained earlier, the POLC are Management *Functions* i.e., like a mathematical function they apply a certain logic on some variables to produce some output or deliverable (put simply).
 The Business Functions are similar in that they apply some logic to produce an output specific to the topic they are concerned with.
 However, the logic applied in Business Functions is the POLC!
 Take for example Business Function Finance.
-The output of this function is recording and reporting of Financial data (accounting) and creating the most efficient corporate structure such that Liabilities and Equity are optimally funding the Operations (Financing).
-In order to do this, a Plan needs to be elaborated, Staff need to be organised to perform certain Activities in relation to these Finance topics, they need to be led by someone to achieve the Objectives set out in the plan and there has to be some form of Supervision and reporting to the Managers of the Venture and Stakeholders in the Funding.
-In other words, the POLC are applied to specific topics of a going concern Venture.
+The output of this function is recording and reporting of Financial data (Accounting) and creating the most efficient corporate structure such that Liabilities and Equity are optimally funding Operations (Financing).
+In order to do this, a Plan needs to be elaborated, Staff need to be organised to perform certain Activities in relation to these Finance topics, they need to be led by someone to achieve the Objectives set out in the plan and there has to be some form of Supervision and reporting to the Managers of the Venture and Stakeholders in the Funding, etc. In other words, the POLC are applied to specific topics of a going concern Venture.

 ### Business Functions Exhaustiveness
 The Business Functions discussed here can be altered to fit each Venture and Management Structure.
 As such it is possible to add and delete Business Functions from the list covered in this Framework.